ludwigwinkler/ludwigwinkler.github.io/_posts/2019-02-19-CurseOfDimensionality.md

 \end{align*}
 $$

-Obviously we now the exact form of the scaling parameter through the standard deviation $\sigma$ ... but what if we didn't?
+Obviously we know the exact form of the scaling parameter through the standard deviation $\sigma$ ... but what if we didn't?

 In that case we would encounter the distribution as